mindymallory/CV/index.md

 ### Invited Talks

 `2016`
 "The Components of the Bid-ask Spread: Evidence from the Corn Futures Market."
-Seminar, Department of Economics, Montana State University, September 23, 2016.
+Seminar, Department of Agricultural Economics and Economics, Montana State University, September 23, 2016.

 `2015`
 “Exchange Rate Effect on Carbon Credit Price via Energy Markets.”
 IPAM Workshop III: Commodity Markets and Their Financialization, University of California, Los Angeles, May 6, 2015.